ntlg72/ws_002/README.md

 --------

-# Workshop 2: ETL process using airflow
+# ETL process using airflow
 By **Natalia López Gallego**

 ## Overview